 If your pet has been diagnosed with cancer, you should know that cancer is a disease caused by the growth of abnormal cells in the body.
 There are many forms of cancer – some spread throughout the body, and others remain localized.
 Your veterinarian at Old Dominion Animal Hospital in Charlottesville will need to determine the type and extent of the cancer in your pet.
-It is important to gather as much information as possible to make a prognosis and treatment plan.
+It is important to gather as much information as possible to make a prognosis and pet cancer treatment plan.
 Tests may include blood counts and profiles, urinalysis, radiographs, and a biopsy of the tumor.
-Cancer is hard to diagnose and hard to treat, but much progress has been made.
+Pet cancer is hard to diagnose and hard to treat, but much progress has been made.

 There are several types of therapy used to treat cancer in your pet.
 Surgery, veterinary chemotherapy, and radiation therapy are most common.
 Often treatments may be a combination of several therapies.
 It can be a long and difficult period when treating your pet for cancer, with treatments that require multiple trips to our Charlottesville animal hospital.
 It can also be expensive.
 It is a team effort, and we must undertake the treatment together.
 You may need to be available to give your pet medications and treatments at home.
 Remember that at Old Dominion Animal Hospital, our veterinary staff is concerned with your pet’s health and quality of life too, and you don’t have to make these difficult decisions on your own.
 We are here to help.
-Cancer does not have to be a death sentence – we can all work together to give your pet the best life possible for as long as possible.
+Pet cancer does not have to be a death sentence – we can all work together to give your pet the best life possible for as long as possible.

-Surgery is the most common form of veterinary cancer therapy.
+Surgery is the most common form of pet cancer therapy.
 Surgery may be exploratory so that your veterinarian can evaluate the extent of the tumor.
 This may involve taking samples of tumor tissue, it may mean removing the whole tumor, or it may be an attempt to remove as much of the tumor as possible.
 Tissue or cancer cells, once removed by surgery, are usually submitted from our Charlottesville animal hospital for a biopsy to determine a diagnosis.